 Bloody idiots.
 What kind of people pour rice and fat down the sink?
 Idiots, that’s what kind.

 Annoyingly, my tenants MUST have known about the problem.
-No doubt the blockage surfaced every time they ran the tap for several minutes, specifically when washing the dishes.
+No doubt the blockage surfaced every time they ran the tap for several minutes i.e. when washing the dishes.
 Conveniently, they failed to mention the problem to me.
-Perhaps they forgot.
+Perhaps the dip-shits forgot.
 Right.

 The thing is, how many landlords actually run the water for several minutes during an inspection?
 I’m not sure many do.
 Moreover, for those with managed properties, do lettings agents do that during a final inspection?
 I usually just run the taps to check the water-flow consistency and pressure levels.

 Was it the perfect crime, or negligence from the landlord?
 You could probably argue either.